 There is no hiding.
 The constant pressure to be ‘selling ourselves’ by making our profiles look a certain way to impress employers and create a ‘personal brand’ leaves us in the spotlight 24/7.
 These days, a single photo looking a bit messy on a night out on the drink could cost you the dream job.

-“These people grew up being constantly evaluated on social media… when you are constantly under a literal and figurative microscope – the microscope being social media – of course you are going to become more self-conscious,” Greenberg explains.
+Millennials have “grown up being constantly evaluated on social media… when you are constantly under a literal and figurative microscope – the microscope being social media – of course you are going to become more self-conscious,” Greenberg explains.